aaalexliu/portfolio-docs/src/docs/college/index.md

 menu: College
 ---

-The place where I put all things from college worth uploading.
+Papers and presentations from my college years, which truly enriched the life of my mind.